CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanageddocument-geturl-method.md

 ## <a name="parameters"></a>Paramètres
  `cchUrl`
- [in] La taille, en caractères, de la `szURL` mémoire tampon.
+ [in] The size, in characters, of the `szURL` buffer.

  `pcchUrl`
- [out] Pointeur vers une variable qui reçoit la taille de l’URL, y compris le caractère null de fin.
+ [out] A pointer to a variable that receives the size of the URL, including the null termination.

  `szUrl`
- [out] La mémoire tampon contenant l’URL.
+ [out] The buffer containing the URL.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, un code d’erreur.
+ S_OK if the method succeeds; otherwise, an error code.

 ## <a name="see-also"></a>Voir aussi